civiccc/django-pindb/README.rst

 Approach
 --------

 We use a threadlocal to hold the pinned set.
-This feels icky, but, passing around the pinned set seems like a needless tax.

 The database router will then respect pinned set.